The Effects Of A Controlling Mom On A Daughter

 Lack of self-confidence– Women who had controlling mothers are often lacking self-confidence.
 Children must have emotional support and encouragement when making decisions as they mature.
 A controlling mother is more likely to argue or override simple decisions made by her child.
 This will cause a maturing daughter to believe that she is incapable of making solid choices.

-A subset of this destructive behavior is when a daughter relies on others for her decision making.
-Commonly known as “outsourcing decisions” this behavior is a result of a overbearing mother who did not affirm her daughters developing beliefs and identity.
+A subset of this destructive behavior is when a daughter relies on others for her decision-making.
+Commonly known as “outsourcing decisions” this behavior is a result of an overbearing mother who did not affirm her daughter’s developing beliefs and identity.
 As a result, adult women will be unable to make decisions without the input or advice of other people.

 It’s Healthy To Ask For Advice, But Don’t Outsource Your Decisions

 Obviously, it is a good thing to have wise people to consult with when we are making big decisions.
 We all need those kinds of people in our lives.
 But more specifically, I am describing a woman who doesn’t trust herself and will put a higher value on other people’s opinions than her own instincts.